luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/sim_simple.md

 \label{fig:simpleDat}
 \endmyfig

+[comment]: <> (% TODO
+Figures 1.
+We rearranged Y according to their cell types.
+Please say it.
+Can we include missing values in the heatmap?
+%)

 In real CYTOF data, markers that are not expressed are sometimes recorded as having negative expression levels due to the mechanics of the measurement